artic-network/website/_software/lab-on-an-SSD.md

 greatly from the availability of graphical processor unit (GPU) enabled computers, paticularly for basecalling.
 For this reason we provide a convenient solution, "lab-on-an-SSD", a software image containing a full Linux operating system, GPU drivers, software for nanopore sequencing and the ARTIC analysis pipeline (including RAMPART).
+This can be run on suitable laptops to provide rapid sequencign answers without the need for large computing infrastructure or internet connectivity.

 ## Installation